functionland/progress/meetings/milestones/testnet.md

 * we should not implement anything just for testnet

 ## Agenda

 * what is currently working (demos)

+  * OrbitDB replication

+    * missing - not reliable

+  * fula-sec

+    * using wallet I generate DID

+    * creation of DID with input of mnemonic (on web)

+  * Fotos

+    * I encrypt my file with DID before uploading it

+    * using wallet connect to provide mnemonic

 * what the UX should be
   * give option for ec2 or pi or just pi?